andrewpham/Phoenix-Engine/README.md

 Real-time physically based renderin'.

 ### Features
-Variance shadow mapping with Gaussian filtering using a ping-pong FBO, percentage-closer soft shadows and reflective shadow maps using Poisson disk sampling, cascaded shadow mapping, screen space reflections using deferred shading and ray marching, physically based rendering with image-based lighting, and indirect illumination using voxel cone tracing.
+Variance shadow mapping with Gaussian filtering using a ping-pong FBO, percentage-closer soft shadows and reflective shadow maps using Poisson disk sampling, cascaded shadow mapping, screen space reflections using deferred shading and ray marching, physically based rendering with image-based lighting and a spherical harmonics probe, and indirect illumination using voxel cone tracing.

 Mesh loading using Assimp.
 Texture loading using nothings' stb library.